-The new new the new the new reality, a new new is still working and the whole social unrest aspect as well.
-So Right, right, it’s up in the air.
+The new reality is still working and the whole social unrest aspect as well.
+So right, right, it’s up in the air.

-And so what as, as, as leaders in our community, what should we be making sure that we’re doing?
+And so what as leaders in our community, what should we be making sure that we’re doing?

 Well, the the big thing with everyone working at home, is that we actually one of the programs I do is, is on managing virtual workers.
 I’ve done that for years.
 But so it suddenly has a new relevance doing virtual training on that.
 But I find that you know, you have to double down on a lot of the principles that we know work.
-So, you know, recognition, just because the person on the office doesn’t mean you can’t recognize I mean, it’s you have to, you have to make sure you’re reaching out to them.
-And you can do by the way, you could do it on a zoom call to you can you can do a I’ve got a lot of bag of tricks.
+So, you know, recognition, just because the person isn’t in the office doesn’t mean you can’t recognize I mean, it’s you have to, you have to make sure you’re reaching out to them.
+And you could do it on a zoom call.
+You can do a I’ve got a lot of bag of tricks.
 Yeah.
 You could do a praise barrage, which is a very simple activity.
-Hey, before we get started here in our in our meeting, just want to take a few minutes and go around the group.
+Hey, before we get started here in our meeting, just want to take a few minutes and go around the group.
 As I mentioned someone’s name.
-I like other people to say what they value about working with that person, hundred percent pause, start with john.
+I like other people to say what they value about working with that person, hundred percent pause, start with John.
 Okay, now, Sally, and take two minutes or five minutes to do that.
 Let me tell you, that’s going to be a surge.
 You just gave a whole bucket of feedback to your people about what what’s positive from their other co workers, that just just the thought of doing that it’s going to make it a stronger team, and the things that are called out, if someone hears they’re good at something, they’re going to become better at that.
 It’s human nature.
 So, you know, we there’s a lot of evidence if you want to improve yourself, don’t don’t work on your weaknesses.
-Focus on your strengths, you know, because things that you’re good at Maybe naturally you could be great at and that could be defining elements in your life and career in house.
+Focus on your strengths, you know, because things that you’re good at maybe naturally you could be great at and that could be defining elements in your life and career in house.
 Wow.
 But first you got to realize that you got to know it and then you got to harness that power.
-You know, I had, okay, give you a you know, sometimes I find in talking management theories, talking about talking about kids and parenting and sometimes it gets clear.
+You know, I had, okay, give you know, sometimes I find in talking management theories, talking about kids and parenting and sometimes it gets clear.
 I remember our son Danny was in second grade.
-And, and his his No, we did a parent thing in the second grade.
+And, and we did a parent thing in the second grade.
 You should know Danny’s really good at art and we all Yeah, we know.
 Yeah, he loves art.
 And so I said no, no, you didn’t hear me.
 He’s really good at art.
-You need to be courage this
+You needs to be encouraged on this.

 I’ve got kind of one final question.

 Dr. Bob, who was your favorite manager or leader that you ever worked for?
-And why would How did they bring out that magic in you he your strength,
+And how did they bring out that magic in you he your strength?

 I don’t know, I guess, I guess not.
 Or Yeah, or another time.
 Tell a second story candidate, I could tell you 100 but I remember, you know, it’s my wife’s birthday and so the day came up whatever, four months later, and he called he called, you know, which is not here now.
 He he called Five times and that day until he got a got her live to tell her happy birthday.
 And he’s running a company and you know, he’s got his own family yet.
 That was important to say something about the person.
 Yeah.
 For

 sure.
 Um, I am gonna wrap this up.
 Is there anything I didn’t think to ask you?
-I had a whole bunch of questions and our conversation just went were were was Yeah, anything that you were hoping to share with our listeners today any final thoughts?
+I had a whole bunch of questions and our conversation just went was there anything that you were hoping to share with our listeners today any final thoughts?